philipparvaneh/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+User: Good Morning Mr. CooL Smart Fridge (MCSF), please provide morning updates

+MCSF: Good morning [user name], Today is Monday 9:30 AM, Sept.
+26th 2022.
+There will be 10% of rain at 1:15 PM with a high of 82 degrees F* and low of 68 F*.
+Would you like to know anything else?

+User: Yes, please provide me with grocery list updates.

+MCSF: Ok [user name], no problem.
+The following items are close to expiring: milk expires tomorrow, OJ expires on 9/30, yogurt expires on 9/30.
+The following items are running low: 2/12 eggs left, 1 apple left out of 4 last order.
+Would you like me to re-order these items?

+User: Yes, please order milk, yogurt and eggs.

+MCSF: Ok, ordering 1 milk cartoon, 1 greek yogurt, and 1 carton of eggs from Wholefood Delivery.
+Your total is $9.72, would you like me to place the order?

+User: Yes place order.

+MSCF: Confirmed, order total is $9.72 and paid with Apple Pay.
+Receipt sent to e-mail.
+Order will be delivered tomorrow 9/27 at 12:00 pm.
+Is there anything else I can help you with?

+User: No thats all thank you!

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).